CANAPI is proud to refer clients to outside resources. through collaboration, individuals can easily connect to support services in their community.

-The Psychology Department Counseling Clinic at The University of Akron provides individual counseling for both personal and/or vocational/career concerns.
+The Psychology Department Counseling Clinic at The University of Akron provides individual counseling for personal and/or vocational concerns.
 Clients seeking counseling for anxiety, depression, career change, relationship problems, oppression/discrimination and general life dissatisfaction are welcome.
-Clients with career concerns can explore their career-related interests and personal values, as well as gain information about relevant career options.
-Therapists also provide personality and vocational assessments to aid in the counseling process, when appropriate; assessments are done in conjunction with counseling sessions, not as a stand-alone resource.
-Students and members of the general public who are 18 years of age or older and are not actively suicidal, psychotic, or court-ordered to receive therapy are welcomed.
+Clients with career concerns can explore their interests and career options.
+Student and non-student adults who are not actively suicidal, psychotic, or court-ordered to receive therapy are welcome.

-All services through The Psychology Department of Counseling Clinic at The University of Akron are free of cost and confidential.
-The Clinic is staffed by graduate students in training in the Collaborate Program of Counseling Psychology at The University of Akron.
-All therapists are supervised by a licensed psychologist, therefore all sessions at the clinic are videotaped for supervision purposes only.
+All services through The Psychology Department of Counseling Clinic at The University of Akron are confidential and free of cost.
+The Clinic is staffed by counseling graduate students who are supervised by a licensed psychologist.
+Therefore, all sessions at the clinic are videotaped for supervision purposes only.

 Hours of Operation:

-The Psychology Department Counseling Clinic is generally open from 9am – 5pm Monday, Wednesday, and Friday, and 2pm – 5pm Tuesday and Thursday during the regular academic year.
-The last appointment of the day begins as 4pm.
-During these hours the clinic reception desk is staffed by a student secretary.
-The clinic is closed on weekends, as well as during all University breaks and holidays.
+During the academic year: 9am – 5pm Monday, Wednesday, and Friday, and 2pm – 5pm Tuesday and Thursday.
+Closed on weekends, holidays, and university breaks.
 During the first two summer sessions (mid-May through mid-July), the clinic is open; however, the reception desk is not routinely staffed.
 Therapists are responsible for making the proper arrangements with their clients prior to sessions, and all phone calls are received via voicemail.
 During the third summer session (mid-July through August), the clinic is closed.